Skip to Main Content

 LibApps Directions for Library Staff

-Support Oakton teaching and learning by making the most of the Library's LibGuides & LibAnswers platforms!
+Support Oakton teaching and learning by making the most of the Library's LibGuides & LibAnswers platforms.

 Overview

-Accessible LibGuides benefit everyone!
+Accessible LibGuides benefit everyone.

 Text

-• Our custom JS/CSS code uses a Sans Serif font family (Arial, Helvetica, Verdana) set at 14px.
-For best results, avoid changing the typeface used by our LibGuides website.
+• For best results, use the default typeface used by our LibGuides website.
+Our custom JS/CSS code uses a Sans Serif font family (Arial, Helvetica, Verdana) set at 14px.
+Please do not mix different font types.

-Graphics
+Images and Graphics

 Image properties box example for cartoon of man carrying a tall stack of books